Estuary

 Hybrid ELT and ETL Tools

-Hybrid ETL and ELT tools combine the capabilities of on-premises, private and public and public cloud-based tools.
-They can also sometimes support both real-time and batch processing.
+Hybrid ETL and ELT tools combine the capabilities of on-premises, private, public, and public cloud-based tools.
+They can sometimes support both real-time and batch processing.
 They offer versatility and scalability, making them suitable for organizations with complex data environments or those transitioning between on-premises and cloud infrastructures.

 Top 25 ETL Tools in 2024